gfakx/IAC-Azure-Django/README.md

 From  the Azure portal , follow on screen instruction to ssh into the vm.

 ### b.
 Update and Upgrade the VM:
 Update the package list and upgrade the packages.
-sudo apt-get update && sudo apt-get upgrade
+'sudo apt-get update' && 'sudo apt-get upgrade'

 ### c.
 Use Provided Script to Install Necessary Tools:
-Copy the `django-install.sh` script to the VM, ensure it's executable and run it. chmod +x django-install.sh sh django.sh
+Copy the `django-install.sh` script to the VM, ensure it's executable and run it.
+'chmod +x django-install.sh'
+'sh django.sh'

 ### d.
 Create a User and Assign Sudo Privileges:
-Create a new user and assign sudo privileges. sudo adduser <username>
+Create a new user and assign sudo privileges.
+'sudo adduser django-user'
-sudo usermod -aG sudo <username>
+'sudo usermod -aG sudo django-user'
-su <username>
+'su django-user'

 ![Alt text](./images/create-user.png)
 img 2.a